- ICH GCP

 - Has adequate gastrointestinal absorption

-- Received no prior systemic anticancer therapy to treat metastatic disease
+- Received no prior systemic anticancer chemotherapy to treat metastatic PDAC.
+Treatment of PDAC with a single agent RAS inhibitor is permitted.

 - If a patient received prior treatment of PDAC with chemotherapy, disease progression must have occurred >12 months after completing the last dose, and no persistent treatment-related toxicities can be present.